 Firewall Settings on Ubuntu Linux

 As the Debian Linux distributions use the UFW firewall tool to manage the incoming and outgoing networks, we will see how to configure the UFW firewall for the Xrdp server on Ubuntu Linux.
-Before running the UFW commands, make sure that the UFW tool is enabled on your Ubuntu system.
+Before running the UFW commands, ensure the UFW tool is enabled on your Ubuntu system.

 sudo ufw allow from 192.168.33.0/24 to any port 3389 sudo ufw allow 3389